Trebor-Huang/model/category.typ

 == 变量的结构

-models for substructural type theory and modal type theory, i.e. theory that messes with contexts
+models for substructural type theory and modal type theory, i.e. theory that messes with contexts, see Gratzer @mtt-thesis.